mesonbuild/meson/docs/markdown/Rewriter.md

 other hand, is meant to be used by external programs (IDEs, graphical frontends, etc.)

+The rewriter itself is considered stable, however the user interface and the "script mode" API might change in the future.
+These changes may also break backwards comaptibility to older releases.

+We are also open to suggestions for API improvements.

 ## Using the rewriter

 All rewriter functions are accessed via `meson rewrite`.
 The meson rewriter